egorkaru/pocket-camera-save-parser/README.md

 - [x] Get game face image
 - [ ] Better parser for save meta information(JP&INT)
 - [ ] Write documentation for this lib
+- [ ] Parse to some image format instead of array of pixels

 ## Usage